More

 Nutrition

 We utilize many types of feed for our dogs.
-We use high end kibble (Orijen, Acana Regionals, Farmina with ancestral grains, Merrick Backcountry Raw Coated), Raw mixed with fruits & veggies, Sardines, Canned Mackerel or Chub, and Answers Raw Goats milk.
+We use high end kibble (Orijen, Acana Regionals, Fromms, Farmina with ancestral grains, Merrick Backcountry Raw Coated), Raw mixed with fruits & veggies, Sardines, Canned Mackerel or Chub, Primal Raw patties and Answers Raw Goats milk.
 Our dogs are fed a variety of protein sources, and we rotate between them.
 We have also fed lightly home- cooked diets exclusively to our older dogs based on health needs.
 We have a number of dogs in our home, so we use the high-end kibble as a base.
 However, if we only had a few I would feed raw or home-cooked exclusively.

 Becky’s Story – How nutrition can change hearts